Bugatti Tourbillon

-The Bugatti Tourbillon is an upcoming mid-engine hybrid sports car manufactured by French automobile manufacturer Bugatti.
+The Bugatti Tourbillon is a mid-engine hybrid sports car manufactured by French automobile manufacturer Bugatti.
 The Tourbillon succeeds the Chiron and is limited to 250 units.
 It was unveiled in an online live stream on 20 June 2024.
 It is priced at €3.8 million (US$4.1 million).

 The car is named after the tourbillon, a mechanism used in certain high end mechanical watches to increase their accuracy.